WordPress/translate-w-org-env/README.md

-# (WIP) Local development environment for translate.wordpress.org
+# Local development environment for translate.wordpress.org

 This repo is a WIP, so don't use it to develop.